sujeev/swivel-rails/README.md

 This assessment has been broken into a list of tasks, which has been listed below.
 MVC pattern has been used as the primary pattern the assessment is developed on, and provides an JSON based API.
 Which supports nested resources.
 Elasticsearch would be used to implement a standaized search.
 OOP concepts are used as the core.

+For the ease of the reviewer I have included a Postman collection.

 ## 3. Tasks

 1. [x] Build docker container which includes the above stack